Im-JihyunKim/BusinessAnalytics_Topic1/README.md

     parser.add_argument("--n-population", default=100, type=int, help="Determines the size of the population (number of chromosomes).")
     parser.add_argument("--crossover-rate", default=0.7, type=float, help="Defines the crossing probability.
 It must be a value between 0.0 and 1.0.")
     parser.add_argument("--mutation-rate", default=0.1, type=float, help="Defines the mutation probability.
 It must be a value between 0.0 and 1.0.")
-    parser.add_argument("--tournament-k", default=2, type=int, help="Defines the size of the tournament carried out in the selection process.
+    parser.add_argument("--tournament-k", default=2, type=int, help="Defines the size of the tournament carried out in the selection process. \n
                          Number of chromosomes facing each other in each tournament.") parser.add_argument("--n-jobs", default=1, choices=[1, -1], type=int, help="Number of cores to run in parallel.
-By default a single-core is used.") parser.add_argument("--initial-best-chromosome", default=None, type=np.ndarray, help="A one-dimensional binary matrix of size equal to the number of features (M).
-Defines the best chromosome (subset of features) in the initial population.") parser.add_argument("--verbose", default=0, type=int, help="Control the output verbosity level.
+By default a single-core is used.") parser.add_argument("--initial-best-chromosome", default=None, type=np.ndarray,
+                        help="A one-dimensional binary matrix of size equal to the number of features (M). \n Defines the best chromosome (subset of features) in the initial population.") parser.add_argument("--verbose", default=0, type=int, help="Control the output verbosity level.
 It must be an integer value between 0 and 2.") parser.add_argument("--c-metric", default='accuracy', choices=['accuracy', 'f1_score', 'roc_auc_socre'], type=str)
     parser.add_argument("--r-metric", default='rmse', choices=['rmse', 'corr', 'mape', 'mae'], type=str)